isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 ## Problem 04

-The general goal is to create one gds representing the relative index of susceptibility to groundwater pollution of the region represented in the gds named GwPollVulnRegion.
+The general goal is to create one gds representing the relative index of susceptibility to groundwater pollution of the region represented in the gds named `GwPollVulnRegion`.

 Suppose that this index depends on the soil use and soil type, and its value (𝐼𝐼<sub>𝑝𝑝</sub>) is given by the expression